 Tulip Radio were delighted to be honoured with an Investors in Education Award in 2008 at a ceremony in Lincoln.
 This prestigious award was given to us in recognition of our efforts over the past 4 years, to involve young people from local Spalding schools in various projects run within South Holland.
 We were thrilled to receive it and the recognition it acknowledges will encourage us to further increase our commitment to our local schools.

 Tulip Radio also supports the two special schools in the town, the Priory School, and the Garth School.
 With pupils from the Priory School taking part in the media course on both phases, we also supported the Garth School when a group of pupils visited the studios and had a go at talking into the microphone, providing a valuable extra-curricular activity and hands-on experience to stimulate the pupils.

-Tulip Radio has also been an exhibitor at the Skills Market, a careers fair for South Holland, with over 1800 students attending.
+Tulip Radio has been an exhibitor at the Skills Market, a careers fair for South Holland, with over 1800 students attending.
 We gave students the opportunity to mix music tracks, and use a basic 'outside broadcast' setup.
-The students visiting were very keen to participate and enjoyed the experience of working with music.
+The visiting students were very keen to participate, and enjoyed the experience of working with music.

-In the second phase of the training, in addition to other students coming in small groups, students from the Gleed Boys School GCSE Media Studies course attended the station to find out what went on at a real radio station and give an 'away from the textbook' experience, with the workshop focusing specifically on podcasting.
+In the second phase of the training, in addition to other students coming in small groups, students from the Gleed Boys School GCSE Media Studies course attended the station to find out what went on at a real radio station.
+They were given an 'away from the textbook' experience, with the workshop focusing specifically on podcasting.